Advanced Academics Program

 ADVANCED ACADEMIC PROGRAMS (AAP) ELEMENTARY CONTINUUM OF SERVICES

 Fairfax County Public Schools (FCPS) offers a continuum of advanced academic services for all students in Grades K-8.
-Learning experiences are designed to develop higher-level thinking through enrichment, acceleration, and extension of the Program of Studies (POS).
+Learning experiences are designed to develop higher-level thinking through enrichment, acceleration, and extension of the Virginia Standards of Learning (SOLs).
 Teachers, administrators, and Advanced Academic Resource Teachers (AARTs) work together to provide the following levels of services.
 A video showing each level of service in action, as well as information about middle and high school services, are available at https://www.fcps.edu/academics/elementary-school-academics-k-6/advanced-academics.

 - Critical and Creative Thinking Lessons, Grades K-6 (Level I)